KenorFR/pdfparser/README.md

 # PdfParser #

 Pdf Parser, a standalone PHP library, provides various tools to extract data from a PDF file.
-This package originates from **Noxxie\pdfparser**.
+This package originates from **smalot\pdfparser**.
 The only functionality added here is the ability to extract coordinates of text.

 Website : [http://www.pdfparser.org](http://www.pdfparser.org/?utm_source=GitHub&utm_medium=website&utm_campaign=GitHub)